Frans Kaisiepo Airport: Modern era

-In December 2017, two Tu-95 strategic bombers belonging to the Russian Air Force exercised at the Manuhua airbase, prompting RAAF Base Darwin in Australia to raise its alert level.
+In December 2017, two Tu-95 strategic bombers belonging to the Russian Air Force exercised at the Manuhua Air Force Base, prompting RAAF Base Darwin in Australia to raise its alert level.

-In April 2024, the Ministry of Transportation revoked the airport's licence to serve international flights.

-On 22 August 2025, the airport's international status was reinstated and the government will planning to open new international routes from Biak to other countries including Papua New Guinea, Australia, Guam, Japan, Singapore, Malaysia and the United States.
+In April 2024, the Ministry of Transportation revoked the airport’s international status due to the absence of international flights.
+The status was reinstated the following year, and the government has since announced plans to open new international routes from Biak to destinations including Papua New Guinea, Australia, Guam, Japan, Singapore, Malaysia, and the United States.
+International flight services resumed later that year, when Airnorth launched charter flights between Darwin and Biak.